 History of the Stanford Creative Writing Program

 The celebrated writer and environmentalist Wallace Stegner founded the Stanford Creative Writing Program and Writing Fellowships in 1946.
-At that time, the Iowa Writers Workshop was the only degree-granting institution in the country.
+At the time, the Iowa Writers Workshop was the only degree-granting institution in the country.
 Stegner arrived at Stanford from Harvard University with the aim of providing young, talented writers the guidance, encouragement, and funding to further their writing knowledge and craft.
 “Minds grow by contact with other minds,” Stegner wrote.
 “The bigger the better, as clouds grow toward thunder by rubbing together.”
-In the first few years the program provided space for a handful of masters degree students as well as three Writing Fellows (years later, the fellowships were named in Stegner’s honor).
+In the first few years, the program provided space for a handful of master's degree students as well as three Writing Fellows.
+Years later, the fellowships were named in Stegner’s honor.

-It was after Stegner’s first writing class in 1945 that he conceived of the idea to offer five fellowships in fiction, poetry, and playwriting.
+After Stegner’s first writing class in 1945, he conceived the idea to offer five fellowships in fiction, poetry, and playwriting.
 The Jones brothers were key players in the creation and growth of the Stegner Program.
 Richard Foster Jones, the chair of the Stanford English Department at the time Stegner was beginning to conceive of the fellowships, crucially showed Stegner’s plans for the fellowship to his brother, Dr. E. H. Jones.
-The latter, a lover of literature and fairly well off, having made his fortune in the Texas oil fields, agreed to fund the fellowship for five years, as an experiment.
+The latter, a lover of literature and fairly well-off, having made his fortune in the Texas oil fields, agreed to fund the fellowship for five years, as an experiment.

-After the five years were up, E.H.
-Jones renewed his support, and, two years later, began a permanent endowment for the fellowship which members of the Jones family kept funding even after his death.
-This endowment provided much of the resources for the fellowships and programs over the next 30 years.
+After the five years concluded, E.H.
+Jones renewed his support, and, two years later, began a permanent endowment for the fellowship, which members of the Jones family kept funding even after his death.
+This endowment provided much of the resources for the fellowships and programs over the next thirty years.
 Soon, five fellowships became six, the stipend was raised, and Stanford established a two-year fellowship with the University of Melbourne to support an Australian writer in residence.

-There continued to be many changes over the years, yet under today’s leadership of Program Director Eavan Boland a number of beliefs have remained constant: that imagination can be supported, hands can be guided, craft improved, and workshop can reveal the best a writer has to offer.
+There continues to be many changes over the years, yet under today’s leadership of Program Director Patrick Phillips, a number of beliefs remain constant: that imagination can be supported, hands can be guided, craft improved, and workshop can reveal the best a writer has to offer.
 As Wallace Stegner said about all of the Stegner Fellows: “Most were stimulated, many were encouraged, some even seem to have been instructed… I am not in a mood to overlook anybody who took part in the enterprise.
 Whether they ever made it big or not, they contributed, and they remain part of its history.”